Dzenly/tia/readme.md

 After 1.0.0 (it is planned as of June 2016) version I will follow SEMVER strictly.

-English documentation is planned as of May 2016.

 ----------------------------------

 ## Selenium WebDriver notes

-GUI part is created on top of official JS selenium-webdriver binging:
+GUI part is created on top of official JS selenium-webdriver binding:

 http://seleniumhq.github.io/selenium/docs/api/javascript/index.html